AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 2. Forward monthly safety gram to CSQ

-## ****TRAINING  SUPPORT FLIGHT****
+## TRAINING  SUPPORT FLIGHT

-### **Training Support Flight Commander (345 TSF/CC) – C/Maj Ryan Kless**
+### Training Support Flight Commander (345 CSQ/TSF) – C/Maj Ryan Kless

 **Function:** Supervises Detachment logistics readiness, equipment, and facilities management.

-**Reports to:** SQ/DO
+**Reports to:** DO

-**Duties:** The TSF/CC is responsible for:
+**Duties:** The Training Support Flight Commander is responsible for:

-2. Reporting status of uniform program, website, and equipment to SQ leadership as needed.
+1. Reporting status of uniform program, website, and equipment to SQ leadership as needed.

-3. Supporting TOF through acquisition of materials and facilities for PMT activities.
+2. Supporting TOF through acquisition of materials and facilities for PMT activities.

-4. Ensuring cadet logistical readiness through overseeing uniform program.
+3. Ensuring cadet logistical readiness through overseeing uniform program.

-5. Ensuring Discord server and both Detachment and POC Teams are maintained.
+4. Ensuring Discord server and both Detachment and POC Teams are maintained.

-6. Ensuring all facilities used by the SQ are cleaned and maintained (Cadet Area, Wannalancit 105, etc).
+5. Ensuring all facilities used by the SQ are cleaned and maintained (Cadet Area, Wannalancit 105, etc).

 **Deliverables:**
 1. Ensure respective flight is aware NLT Tuesday it is their duty to clean CA as scheduled by OIC/LS.
 2. Communicate to OIC/CS NLT three days of cadet’s respective add/drop to amend permissions.
 3. Schedule and complete initial and final feedback NLT LLAB #4 and LLAB #12.
 4. Report status of supply requirements to TOF NLT one day prior to PMT activities.
 5. Brief Det/CC and OFC on Training Support Group status during meetings.
 6. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (13 May 2023).

-### **OIC of Communications Support (OIC/CS) – C/Capt Kathryn Swineford**
+### OIC, Communications Support (345 CSQ/TSFC) – C/Capt Kathryn Swineford
 **Function:** Provides technical support for cyberspace resources utilized by the SQ.

 **Reports to:** TSF/CC

-**Duties:** The OIC/CS is responsible for:
+**Duties:** The OIC, Communications Support is responsible for:
 1. Coordinating with SQ leadership and Cadre to develop the vision for the Detachments’ digital presence.
 2. Working with SQ leadership and Cadre to define specifications for new technological assets to be utilized by the Detachment.
 3. Maintaining Discord server for both unofficial and official uses by the SQ.
 4. Reviewing all current Detachment technology assets and establishing procedures to maintain tools.
 5. Leading management and development of Detachment website in coordination with UML IT.
 6. Maintaining Detachment and POC Teams.
 7. Educating SQ on cyberspace awareness and safety.
 8. Updating the SQ email distribution list as needed.
 9. Ensuring technical support and equipment is provided at PMT as needed.
 10. Compiling any LLAB briefs NLT two calendar days prior to the day of execution.

 **Deliverables:**
 1. Update POC and Detachment Teams NLT 9 January  2023.
 2. Update all roles on the Det 345 Discord NLT 9 January  2023.
 3. Update SQ email distribution list NLT 9 January  2023
 5. Deliver a lesson to the SQ on the cyber domain.
 6. Schedule and complete initial and final feedback NLT LLAB #4 and LLAB #12.
 7. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (13 May 2023).

-### **OIC of Logistics Support (OIC/LS) – C/Capt Nikolaos Stavridis**
+### OIC, Logistics Support (345 CSQ/TSFL) – C/Capt Nikolaos Stavridis
 **Function:** Oversees the readiness and serviceability of Detachment equipment and Air Force ROTC issued uniform items.

-**Reports to:** TSF/CC
+**Reports to:** 345 CSQ/TSF

-Duties: The OIC/LS  is responsible for:
+**Duties:** The OIC, Logistics Support is responsible for:
 1. Identifying needs for new equipment and uniform items and acquiring them.
 2. Working directly with **SQ/OX** on SQ Readiness Briefings (such as uniforms, PFA, medical, etc.).
 3. Creating carpool lists for off-campus events as needed.
 4. Developing uniform room schedule and ensuring uniform room is staffed regularly.
 5. Ensuring full accountability for all uniform items and equipment.
 6. Carrying out any additional duties delegated by the **SQ/OX**.

 **Deliverables:**
 1. Deliver a lesson to the SQ on AF dress and appearance standards during LLAB #1.
 2. Compile list of cadets needing access to Cadet Area NLT LLAB #2.
 3. Distribute a cleaning schedule for the Cadet Area NLT LLAB #3.
 4. Alert respective flight of cleaning duty NLT Tuesday of their week.
 5. Establish weekly staffed uniform room hours NLT LLAB #3.
 6. Schedule and complete initial and final feedback NLT LLAB #4 and LLAB #12.
 7. Overhaul the organization of the supply closet NLT LLAB #7.
 8. Report weekly uniform and equipment status to **SQ/OX.**
 9. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (13 May 2023).

-## ****ADDITIONAL DUTIES****
+## ADDITIONAL DUTIES

-### **Honor Guard Representatives (345 CW/HG) – C/3C Kai Williams & C/4C Sydney Selby**
+### Honor Guard Representatives (345 CW/HG) – C/3C Kai Williams & C/4C Sydney Selby

 **Function:** Oversees the detachment Honor Guard.